nhcarrigan/weLoveHacktoberfest/README.md

 - Matt is smart!
 - Matt is **AWESOME!!!**

-*This repository is not eligible for Hacktoberfest 2020 - BUT you should totally contribute anyway because Matt deserves the love!*
+*This repository is (potentially) eligible for Hacktoberfest 2020 - BUT you should totally contribute anyway because Matt deserves the love!*